cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/ldap-integration.md

 If LDAP integration is enabled, {{< param product_name >}} system role membership should be configured using [user-groups]({{< relref "cli/maint_cli/usergroups.md" >}}).

-If you enable LDAP with existing users already on the {{< param cfy_manager_name >}} those users will continue to exist but cannot be used to log in unless they match an LDAP username. e.g. if a user jbloggs exists on the {{< param cfy_manager_name >}} before ldap is enabled then after LDAP is enabled a login is made by LDAP user jbloggs, the LDAP user jbloggs will be shown as the creator of any entities (e.g. blueprints, secrets, deployments) that were created by the original jbloggs user.
+If you enable LDAP with existing users already on the {{< param cfy_manager_name >}} those users will continue to exist but cannot be used to log in unless they match an LDAP username. e.g. if a user jbloggs exists on the {{< param cfy_manager_name >}} before LDAP is enabled then after LDAP is enabled a login is made by LDAP user jbloggs, the LDAP user jbloggs will be shown as the creator of any entities (e.g. blueprints, secrets, deployments) that were created by the original jbloggs user.

 The initial admin user (by default called 'admin') will still be authenticated using local authentication.